CLMcCork/goneFishing/README.md

 -add a search bar to search for a fishing hole
 -create a password reset option
 -option to pay for fishing hole fee w/in the app--is there a free payment api? how to test this b/c don't want to take real payments (this is not a business page)?  -host project on my website--need to change the heroku link to include my domain (figure this out)
+-how to make this readme file look better on github

 Finally, I'd like to thank Colt Steele, the instructor for the Web Developer Bootcamp on Udemy.
 I just finished his course on July 22, 2021.
 My Gone Fishing project was based off of the YelpCamp project in Colt's course.
 I learned so much from his course, doing YelpCamp, and then working on this project.
 I'm excited to keep learning and to begin my next coding adventure!